A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 First, we look at a common parameter for measuring the stabilizing effect of water: hydrogen bonding (H-bonding).
 Here, we have calculated H-bonds based on when the O$\cdots$H or H$\cdots$X distance is less than 2.5\AA~and the dihedral angle of O$\cdots$H-X or OH$\cdots$X is greater than $150^\circ$.
-From the lower left of \figref{fig:water}, we see that the number of H-bonds donated to the water molecule (O$\cdots$H) does not correlate with the cohesive interaction of the water molecules (Pearson correlation coefficient, or PCC, of -0.12).
-There is some qualitative correlation/anti-correlation between the nature of these donated H-bonds and the second principal covariate, yet still not particularly strong (PCC=0.37,-0.42 for the number of O$\cdots$H-N and O$\cdots$H-O, respectively).
-There is a mild anti-correlation between the number of H-bonds the water itself donates (OH$\cdots$X), with a PCC of -0.31.
-However, the second principal covariate is strongly correlated and anti-correlated with the nature of these interactions, with the number of OH$\cdots$N and OH$\cdots$O interactions achieving a PCC of 0.69 and -0.71, respectively.
-Waters with primarily OH$\cdots$N-type hydrogen bonds are at the top of the map (\eg \figref{fig:water}(e), \CCDC{VOHBUR}), with OH$\cdots$O-type at the bottom of the map (\eg 6-(hydroxymethyl)-5-((3,4,5-trihydroxy-6-(hydroxymethyl)tetrahydro-2H-pyran-2-yl)oxy)tetrahydro-2H-pyran-2,3,4-triol monohydrate, \figref{fig:water}(d), \CCDC{LACTOS12}).
+From the right side of \figref{fig:water}, we see that the number of H-bonds donated to the water molecule (O$\cdots$H) does not correlate with the cohesive interaction of the water molecules.
+There is some qualitative correlation/anti-correlation between the nature of these donated H-bonds and the second principal covariate (Pearson Correlation Coefficient, or PCC, =0.49,-0.59 for the number of O$\cdots$H-N and O$\cdots$H-O, respectively).
+There is a mild anti-correlation between the number of H-bonds the water itself donates (OH$\cdots$X) and the first covariate, with a PCC of -0.33.
+The second principal covariate is strongly correlated and anti-correlated with the number of OH$\cdots$N and OH$\cdots$O interactions, achieving a PCC of 0.69 and -0.73, respectively.
+Waters with primarily OH$\cdots$N-type hydrogen bonds are at the top of the map (\eg \figref{fig:water}(e), \CCDC{VOHBUR}), with OH$\cdots$O-type at the bottom of the map (\eg \figref{fig:water}(c-d), CSD Refs. \ccdc{LEBJUX} and \ccdc{LACTOS12}).

 This analysis emphasizes that the number of hydrogen bonds does not fully capture all of the nuances of water stabilization -- the majority of water molecules participate in 2-3 such interactions, and the energy of these bonds can span a wide range.
 In O$\cdots$H-X interactions, there is little energetic difference based on whether the acceptor is a nitrogen or oxygen atom -- both types of hydrogen bonds span the full range of energies.
 The nature of the acceptor is encoded in the covariate orthogonal to the chemical features most correlated with interaction strength (\ie the nature of the acceptor is primarily correlated with the second covariate).